Introduction to Cloud Computing

 - Monitoring and maintenance of servers are taken care of by the vendor.

-- Environment benefits as resources are being shared among different users.
+- The environment benefits as resources are shared among different users.

-- For some applications, internet bandwidth can be a bottleneck where user requested and transmitted can large time to come online.
+- For some applications, internet bandwidth can be a bottleneck where users’ requests and transmits can big time to come online.

-- Customization of applications is limited, the cloud-based app may not exactly meet your needs.
+- Customization of applications is limited; the cloud-based app may not precisely meet your needs.

 Cloud Service Providers